 Urinary tract infections (UTIs) can be uncomfortable and require prompt, effective treatment.
 While Methylene Blue is recognised for its various health applications, it is crucial to understand its place in managing UTIs.

-This article provides the necessary guidelines and precautions for those considering Methylene Blue as part of their UTI treatment plan.
+This article provides the necessary guidelines and precautions for using Methylene Blue in a UTI treatment plan.

 Consult Healthcare Professionals

-Before incorporating Methylene Blue into your regimen for a UTI or any medical condition, seeking professional healthcare advice is imperative.
+Before incorporating Methylene Blue into your regimen for a UTI or any medical condition, it is imperative to seek professional healthcare advice.
 A healthcare provider can offer personalised recommendations, confirm whether Methylene Blue suits your case, and ensure it does not interfere with existing treatments or health conditions.

 Standard Treatments for UTI

-UTIs are predominantly bacterial infections and are typically treated with antibiotics.
+UTIs are predominantly bacterial infections, typically treated with antibiotics.
 Methylene Blue is not a standard treatment for UTIs and should not be used as a substitute for conventional medical therapies.

 Potential Use of Methylene Blue